Emerald, Queensland: Economy

 Emerald is a service town for a large number of industries in the area.
-Extensive coal mining operations are carried out in the district.
+Extensive coal mining operations are carried out in the district, including at Kestrel coal mine, Gregory coal mine and Ensham coal mine.
 Cotton is grown in the area, and is processed at the Yamala Cotton Gin, while other agricultural activities include grape, citrus and grain growing.